• Skip to primary navigation

 Hamburger buns.
 Divide dough in 8 to 10 pieces.
 Shape each one into a tight ball, folding the dough over itself.
 Flatten the ball with your hand, and place each shaped dough into a lined baking sheet.
 Let them rise until them almost double, are light and look fluffy, for about 1 hour and 30 minutes.
 Preheat oven and bake for 20 to 25 minutes.

 Hot dog buns.
 Same as hamburger buns.
-Follow my hot dog buns instructions for shaping and baking the dough.
+Follow my brioche hot dog buns instructions for shaping and baking the dough.

 Cinnamon rolls.
 Open the dough and fill it with cinnamon sugar.
 Let rolls rise for another 1 hour and 30 minutes or until they look puffy.
-Follow my blood orange cinnamon rolls instruction for shaping, filling, slicing and baking.
+Follow my blood orange cinnamon rolls instructions for shaping, filling, slicing and baking.

 Pull-apart brioche rolls.
 Follow my whole wheat dinner rolls instructions for shaping and baking the dough.
 Let them rise for about 1 hour and 30 minutes on the second rise, or until dough looks puffy.